19 Fun & Romantic Pasadena Date Ideas

 Lindygroove

 If Thursday night doesn’t work for you, try going to the Pasadena Ballroom Dance Association’s Saturday night Swing dances.
 They always have a lesson followed by a live swing band and snacks.
-Cost is usually $15 but can be more for special events.
+Cost is usually $25.
 This place has an older, but friendly, crowd.

 On Monday nights, check out Crown City Dance at the Crown Theatre, drawing a good crowd of locals and regular swing dancers.

 I’m not a huge fan of standup comedy as a date idea, but some of my friends like the shows at the Ice House so I looked into it.
 Most online reviewers found the comedians hilarious but complained about the super-expensive drinks ($19 for two beers) and the two-drink minimum.
 Food does not count as part of the two-drink minimum, oddly enough.
-Admission is typically around $10 so we’re talking $30 per person, plus parking and tips.
 If you recognize the real cost and still want to go, the Ice House is a good bet for high-quality comedy.

 If you are itching to go ice skating in the middle of summer, or if you want to re-create Rocky Balboa’s first date with Adrienne, you can go to the Pasadena Ice Skating Center, located just south of Paseo Colorado.
 Housed in a huge white canvas “tent”, this place is not super romantic, but it can be fun.